borisoft82/products-rest-api/README.md

 ## Notice

 I approached the creation of the project using Repository Pattern, Middleware, API versioning, ...
-In any case, It would take more time but the project could be done by applying some additional approaches like: Custom Exceptions and Error Handlers, Services, Docker containers (PHP, Composer, Nginx, PostgreSQL), Permissions etc.
+In any case, It would take more time but the project could be done by applying some additional approaches like: Custom Exceptions and Error Handlers, Services, Traits, Enums, Docker containers (PHP, Composer, Nginx, PostgreSQL), Permissions etc.